 Each year the demand has been stronger that it be made possible for a student to obtain such work in his Literary Course, as to shorten his course in a Technical School by two years.
 Buchtel College intends to continue distinctly as a College of Liberal Arts and Letters, but it has seemed wise to yield to the demand to a certain extent.
-One year's work in Mechanical Drawing and Descriptive Geometry, and a half-year's work in Physics have been added.
+One year's work in Mechanical Drawing and Descriptive Geometry has been added.
 This work will be such as will be accepted at full value by any Technical School.

-A student looking forward to a Technical course after finishing the Literary course should make it known to the Classification Committee and the professors in charge, that a proper selection and election of work to this end may be made.
+A student looking forward to a Technical course after finishing the Literary course should make it known to the Classification Committee and the professors in charge, that a proper selection and election of work to this end may be made

-I. Elementary Mechanical Drawing.-(First Half-Year.)

--Mo., Tu., Th., 1-4.
+Elementary Mechanical Drawing.-(First Half-Year.)- Tu., We., Th., 1-4.
 (Four term hours.)
 Three hours' drafting or recitation each day.
 Texts: Anthony, Elements of Mechanical Drawing.
 Sherman, Lettering.

-Drawing Outfit includes Set of Drafting Instruments, drawing board, T-square, triangles, curve ruler, triangular scale, etc., and costs about \$10 for a satisfactory outfit.
+Drawing Outfit includes Set of Drafting Instruments, drawing board, Tsquare, triangles, curve ruler, triangular scale, etc., and costs about \$10 for a satisfactory outfit.
 Good work cannot be expected with an inferior set of tools.